andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/00-athens.md

 For the rest of the flight until we close our eyes to slumber Bob keeps Shannon's wine cup full and my beer supply with a full inventory.
 We love Bob.

+With cups that runneth over we scan the seatback screen for entertainment.
+Finding little to rouse our interest we settle on *The Opera*, a _________ for no other reason that it's a story of Greek mythology.
+It tells the story of Orpheus and Eurydice through the vocal mastery of opera singers and fantastical visual effects.

+Near the start of act II Bob arrives with supper, a plastic cellophane-wrapped tray with flabby penne pasta smothered in a salty syrup resembling red sauce, a pile of soggy steamed vegetables stripped of all nutritional value and a dinner roll resembling a roof shingle.
+We gobble it down in a state of half drunken somnolent delirium.

+Within seconds of Bob lifting the detritus of our chow from our tray tables Shannon curls up in her seat with the deftness of a contortionist and immediately enters into a state of torpor, enraging yours truly in the process.
+For the next 7 hours I twist and turn, trying every possible configuration of my corporeal extent into this seat and adjacent space along the bulkhead(?) in a futile attempt at entering a state of subconsciousness.
+I manage maybe an hour or two of sleep.